 If you invest in our common stock, your interest will be diluted to the extent of the difference between the initial public offering price per share of our common stock in this offering and the net tangible book value per share of our common stock after this offering.
-At March 31, 2015, we had a historical net tangible book value (deficit) of \$(53.2) million, or \$(38.72) per share of common stock.
-Our net tangible book value represents total tangible assets less total liabilities and convertible preferred stock, all divided by the number of shares of common stock outstanding on March 31, 2015.
-Our pro forma net tangible book value at March 31, 2015, before giving effect to this offering, was \$38.2 million, or \$0.27 per share of our common stock.
-Pro forma net tangible book value, before the issuance and sale of shares in this offering, gives effect to:
+At June 30, 2015, we had a historical net tangible book value (deficit) of \$(60.2) million, or \$(642.65) per share of common stock.
+Our net tangible book value represents total tangible assets less total liabilities and convertible preferred stock, all divided by the number of shares of common stock outstanding on June 30, 2015.
+Our pro forma net tangible book value at June 30, 2015, before giving effect to this offering the concurrent private placement and the issuance of common stock pursuant to the accruing paid-in-kind dividend in connection with this offering the concurrent private placement and the accruing paid-in-kind dividend in connection with this offering the concurrent private placement and the accruing paid-in-kind dividend in connection with this offering the concurrent private placement to the accruing paid-in-kind dividend in connection with this offering the concurrent private placement and the accruing paid-in-kind dividend in connection with this offering, gives effect to:

-- the conversion of all outstanding shares of our preferred stock into an aggregate of 142,085,100 shares of common stock immediately prior to the consummation of this offering; and - the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the consummation of this offering.
+- the conversion of all outstanding shares of our preferred stock into an aggregate of 10,159,614 shares of common stock immediately prior to the consummation of this offering; and - the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the consummation of this offering.

-After giving effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting the underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value at March 31, 2015 would have been approximately \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors.
+After giving effect to the sale of shares of common stock in this offering the concurrent private placement and the issuance of 486,259 shares of common stock pursuant to the accruing paid-in-kind dividend in connection with this offering (assuming a conversion date of June 30, 2015), in each case at an assumed initial public offering price of \$14.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting the underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value at June 30, 2015 would have been approximately \$114.8 million, or \$6.92 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.11 per share to existing stockholders and an immediate dilution of \$7.08 per share to new investors participating in this offering.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share \$ Historical net tangible book value per share at March 31, 2015 \$ (38.72) Pro forma increase in net tangible book value per share 38.99 Pro forma net tangible book value per share at March 31, 2015 0.27 Increase in pro forma net tangible book value per share attributable to new investors Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors participating in this offering \$
+Assumed initial public offering price per share \$ 14.00 Historical net tangible book value per share at June 30, 2015 \$ (642.65) Pro forma increase in net tangible book value per share 646.46 Pro forma net tangible book value per share at June 30, 2015 3.81 Increase in pro forma net tangible book value per share attributable to new investors 3.11 Pro forma as adjusted net tangible book value per share after this offering and the concurrent private placement 6.92 Dilution per share to new investors participating in this offering \$ 7.08